storacha/RFC/rfc/datawherehouse.md

     * Confirms successful transfer of data.
     * Effect linked by `store/add` receipt.
     * Can be batched with other invocations like `filecoin/offer`
-* Handler writes to carwhere
+* Handler writes to location claims with encoded information
-    * CAR CID -> bucket mapping table
-* Materialize location claims on demand for CAR CID from data in table.
-Short lived so we can change location and not have to revoke 1,000's of UCANs.

 The following diagram presents the described flow, and is illustrated with the following steps: